All Products

 3. In the Add Forwarding Rule section, configure the following parameters and click OK.

 • Then: Select a forwarding action.
-In this example, Forward to is selected and the virtual endpoint group that you created is selected.
+In this example, Forward is selected and the virtual endpoint group that you created is selected.

 转发策略.png

-Step 6: Add a CNAME record
+Step 6: Add CNAME records

 Note